Ranking your products in Amazon search is key if you want to be a successful Amazon seller.

 In contrast, high-quality images, showing the product from multiple angles and in multiple use-cases, do wonders for conversions.
-Don’t neglect this – a moderate expense up front is more than worth it to ensure your product photos are as good as they can be.
+Don’t neglect this.
+A small expense up front is more than worth it to ensure your product photos are as good as they can be.

-The second key to ranking on Amazon in 2022 is a bit of an extension from what we were just talking about in regards to product photos.
+The second key to ranking on Amazon in 2023 is an extension of what we were talking about in regards to product photos.

 We’ve known for a long time the importance of images on your product listing.
 But there are many more types of content you can create and share on your product which will help you convert more and rank higher.

 In particular, video is extremely valuable and widely underused.
 People love consuming content in video form (I don’t know if you’ve heard of something called TikTok – it’s pretty popular).
 And videos can give your customers a real close look at the product, better than any photos can.